Test for False Rejection Rate and Response Accuracy Rate (FRR/RAR)

 - In the FRR row, note whether the device awoke ("1" for yes, "0" for no).
 If the FRR value is 0, write "0" for RAR.

 - In the RAR row, note whether the response was correct ("1" for yes, "0" for no).

-If there are more Speaker Locations to test for the current noise condition, repeat the steps above; if there are more noise conditions to test, repeat.
+If you have Speaker Locations or Noise Conditions to test for the current noise condition, repeat the testing steps for each location or condition.

 View the results

 View the results table in the right-hand column of the FRR RAR tab.
-Once you've entered values for all 30 utterances for a particular noise condition and all four Speech Speaker locations, two numbers appear for that noise condition: a number for FRR, and a number for RAR.
+After you record the values for all 30 utterances for a noise condition and the four speech speaker locations, the scoresheet calculates the FRR and RAR for that noise condition.

 |FRR - Silence Condition||No more than 10%|